-Posted by Jessica Petersen on Feb 12, 2013
+Posted by Jessica Petersen on Feb 6, 2014

 The Little Engineer already had given Thomas all the valentines when we played the story before, so I was pretty sure that once again we’d be departing from the book on the matter of who got the most valentines.
 I was okay with that, as long as we learned a bit about counting along the way.

 Here are Snuggle Thomas and Snuggle Percy, as we call them, ready for the Valentine’s Day party.
 Beforehand, I had cut slots in the top of a couple of shoeboxes, and the Little Engineer and I painted them white.
 Then we decorated them with glitter glue.
 I decided not to decorate them with Valentine’s Day motifs so we could use them for other things in the future.
 I did, however, draw track with the glitter glue on Percy’s, which led to the Little Engineer asking me to put track around the lid on Thomas’.
-(And also led to these train track valentines I made yesterday.)
+(And also led to these train track valentines we made later.)

 I also made a number chart.
 I needed it to go up to at least forty-one, the combined number of valentines that Thomas and Percy get in the book.
 As soon as I set it down, the Little Engineer started counting.
 Then we lined up our valentines (including some of the felt hearts we made for freight last week) to make sure we had the right number, talking about how twenty and twenty-one added up to forty-one.

 I could tell he already had his own ideas about how he wanted to do the activity, so I asked him how it was going to work.
 He said the children needed to put the valentines in the engines’ mailboxes, and he suggested that we have stuffed animals be the children.
 That had been my idea as well, but it’s so much better that he came up with it himself.

 Strawberry Kitty and Engineer Bear, among others, were quite happy to play the parts of the children of Sodor.